mcolyer/smartermeter/README.md

          :token: "your-token"
          :variable: "your-path-with.d1-appended"

-To Build
+To Build the Windows Installer
 --------

-In order to build the self contained binaries, you'll need a working jruby interpreter.
+In order to build the self contained binaries, you'll need Java 1.6 and (NSIS)[1], both are available as packages in Ubuntu.

     git clone git://github.com/mcolyer/smartermeter.git
     cd smartermeter
     bundle install --path vendor/gems --without test
     rake package

-All of the required files are now placed in pkg/base/
+The installer will be generated in pkg/

 Questions
 ---------